michaelpclisbee/michaelpclisbee.github.io/README.md

 ## [ePortfolio Summary](#Introduction)
-By fulfilling my enhancement plans, i will demonstrate skills learned in the languages of Java and Python that I would apply toward improving on my current code and using that knowledge to improve on the various API the code is controlling.
+By fulfilling my enhancement plans, I demonstrated skills learned in the languages of Java and Python that I can apply toward improving existing code.
 Namely the ability to create effective test files for their respective java files to ensure they function correctly.
 As well, creating detailed CRUD functionality, adding Create, Read, Update and Delete functionality with safeguards included.
-The only limitations I can see would be the lack of full expert knowledge in these languages which will hinder the code from being as expansive as it should be.
-As well, if how are each of these to be demonstrated or presented in the GitHub site without access to specific applications.
-They are not stand-alone apps and have to be run within their associated programs.
-The only thing that will be viewed would be the source code itself.